 - provide easy-to-understand information to consumers about the costs of card payments.

-For further advice on card payment surcharges or this ban please contact our Financial Services Principal Michael Bracken.
+For further advice, please contact our Financial Services team.